changemachine/Student_Attendance_NG_assess/README.md

     ##Use
     - Download the source code.
-    - Direct Terminal to the project's folder (root)
+    - Direct Terminal to the project root
     - Fire up a server (ie, python -m SimpleHTTPServer)
     - Open a browser window to localhost:8000